cryptk/haomnilogic-local/README.md

 ## Known Limitations
 Aside from not yet supporting all hardware that exists within the OmniLogic, there is currently a limitation of one installation of the integration.
 This means one omnilogic per Home Assistant install.
 I may be able to lift this limitation later, but it's low on the priority list.

 While I will eventually support turning schedules on/off and triggering themes, I have no current plans to add support for creating/deleting schedules/themes within the integration.
 If this functionality was added, it would need a custom service to do so, and I don't think the use case is there.
-If you would like to see this functionality, plase [open an issue](https://github.com/cryptk/haomnilogic-local/issues)
+If you would like to see this functionality, please [open an issue](https://github.com/cryptk/haomnilogic-local/issues)

 ## Credits